conda-forge/category_encoders-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: A collection sklearn transformers to encode categorical variables as numeric
+Summary: A collection of sklearn transformers to encode categorical variables as numeric